Designing a Voice Assistant’s Foundation – BuildMyGym

 We decided to choose the “Goolio” poster as example, we agreed to use black as background color since a lot of famous training software such as “Technogym” used black as background to create a feeling of black-themed gyms.

-We used green as the color of the kettle bell since green looks refreshing and can standout on a black background, and below is the sketch of the 6 states with the kettle bell:
+We used green as the color of the kettle bell since green looks refreshing and can standout on a black background, and below is the sketch of the 6 states with the kettle bell on Figma:

-We gave this draft to the professor, and received the following feedback: turn the dimension into 24*44 inches, and name each state in the introduction; we can also consider put the mockups together with the animations.
+We the received the following feedback: turn the dimension into 24*44 inches, and name each state in the introduction; we can also consider put the mockups together with the animations, and meanwhile, we can only keep 2 columns for the states session: one column for description and one column for the animation.